visciang/mbs/docs/getting-started.md

 Completed (4 jobs) (0.091 sec)
 ```

-If you look at the `c_native_binary` components directory you will see the intermediate build files.
+If we look at the `c_native_binary` components directory we will see the intermediate build files.

 The same build can be run in sandbox mode: